exyi/coberec/docs/thesis/approaches.md

 In such simple example, it looks like a subtle difference, but the `mixin` may use anything from the local scope, and there may be accidental collisions of identifiers.

 Since the code generator is just a function returning a string, there is almost no way it could be more straightforward.
-It can not integrate with the calling code so tightly as we have seen in Scala.
-Yet, combined with D compile-time reflection, it can still offer much tighter integration than a separate code generation process.
+While it can not integrate with the calling code so tightly as in Scala, combined with D compile-time reflection, it can still offer much tighter integration than a separate code generation process.

 ## Dynamic Languages